satchelspencer/bilt/readme.md

 ## configuration options
 passed as an object with *any* of the following properties:
- - `paths` object of path-specific options:
-   - `source` path from which to load module.
  - `deps` array of paths the module is dependent on.
  - `export` specify what variable to export for standard javascript files.
  - `amd` string of amd module to export from file
+ - `minify` bool if to minify just this module
+ - `paths` object of mapping paths to their sources and/or extra options:
+  - `source` path from which to load module.
   - `nodePath` specify separate path to require instead when executing in the node environment
-   - `minify` bool if to minify just this module
  - *examples*

       ~~~ Javascript
       //source only
       'module-alias' : './module.js'